Azure/cortana-intelligence-tank-level-forecast/Automated Deployment Guide/README.md

 <Guide type="Description">
 The Cortana Intelligence Suite provides advanced analytics tools through Microsoft Azure — data ingestion, data storage, data processing and advanced analytics components — all of the essential elements for building a tank level forecasting solution.

 This solution combines several Azure services to provide powerful advantages.
 Event Hubs collects real-time tank level data.
 Stream Analytics aggregates the streaming data and makes it available for visualization.
-Azure SQL stores and transforms the tank level data.
+Azure SQL Data Warehouse stores and transforms the tank level data.
 Machine Learning implements and executes the forecasting model.
 Power BI visualizes the real-time tank level as well as the forecast results.
 Finally, Data Factory orchestrates and schedules the entire data flow.

 The 'Deploy' button will launch a workflow that will deploy an instance of the solution within a Resource Group in the Azure subscription you specify.
 The solution includes multiple Azure services (described below) along with a web job that simulates data so that immediately after deployment you have a working end-to-end solution.